-The database for the empirical analysis is the Trans-SEC household panel survey implemented by Sokoine University of Agriculture and University of Hannover as part of the Trans-SEC project (http://www.trans-sec.org/).
-The Trans-SEC survey aims at collecting detailed data on agricultural livelihoods and food security in Tanzania.
-It was implemented in six villages located in two neighboring regions of central Tanzania: semi-arid Dodoma and sub-humid Morogoro region (Fig. A1 in the Appendix).
-These two regions jointly account for 70-80% of the farming systems in Tanzania (Graef et al., 2014).
+The database for the empirical analysis is the Trans-SEC household panel survey implemented by Sokoine University of Agriculture and University of Hannover as part of the Trans-SEC project.2 The Trans-SEC survey collects detailed data on agricultural livelihoods and food security in Tanzania.
+It was implemented in six villages in two neighboring regions of central Tanzania: semi-arid Dodoma and subhumid Morogoro (Appendix Figure A1).
+These two regions jointly account for 70%-80% of the farming systems in Tanzania (Graef et al. 2014).
 The regions and study villages were selected to represent different cropping systems and varying degrees of market access and livestock integration.
+In each village, 150 households were randomly selected (from a total population of 800-1,500 and PIK.
+Focus groups were held with farmers and village leaders; the primary discussion topic was the implementation of agroforestry systems in the villages.
+We are grateful to Luitfred Kissoly and Nelson Ochieng for implementing the focus group discussions.

-In each village, 150 households were randomly selected (out of a total population of 800-1,500 households per village) (Brüssow et al., 2019; Graef et al., 2014).
-The survey comprises three panel waves that were implemented in 2014, 2016, and 2018.
+1The focus group discussions were conducted as part of a follow-up project jointly carried out by Ardhi University households per village) (Graef et al. 2014; Brüssow et al. 2019).
+The survey includes three panel waves that were implemented in 2014, 2016, and 2018.